When a brave British King secured Norwegian sovereignty

 Norwegians tasted independence only three months before the nation yet again was forced into a union as the inferior part.
 It took almost a century to gain enough strength and confidence to make another attempt for freedom.

 Sweden offered Norway to keep constitutional autonomy under Swedish rule and with a common King.
-Norway quickly created institutions, such as a national assembly, central administration, national banking, courts and university.
-The union relations brought up frictions but were predominantly peaceful until the 1860s when nationalism flared up, and union scepticism grew stronger.
+Nevertheless, Norway quickly created its own institutions, such as a national assembly, central administration, national banking, courts, and university.
+The union relations brought up frictions but were predominantly peaceful until the 1860s when nationalism flared up, and union skepticism grew stronger.
 Repeated conflicts between the King and the Norwegian parliament rose to a significant political crisis in 1895.
-Sweden threatened yet again with the sabres.
+Sweden threatened yet again with the sabers.
 The Norwegians were defiant and decided to rearm and introduce mandatory conscription for military service.
 More contentious issues flared up again in 1904.
-The Norwegian PM, Christian Michelsen from Bergen, seized the initiative and staged a well-organised diplomatic rebellion against Swedish rule.
+The Norwegian PM, Christian Michelsen from Bergen, seized the initiative and staged a well-organized diplomatic rebellion against Swedish rule.
 He masterfully navigated the Swedes into a political corner where the Swedish King Oscar II refused to sanction a Norwegian bill granting Norway freedom to establish consular services.
 The King's refusal gave Michelsen the justification he needed to resign the Norwegian government.
 As Mr Michelsen saw it, the King was then constitutionally unable to form a new Norwegian government.
 Consequently, the Swedish King "had failed to function as King of Norway".
-So, on June 7 1905, Mr Michelsen deposed the Swedish King, established a provisional government and proclaimed Norway as an independent and sovereign nation.
+So, on June 7, 1905, Mr Michelsen deposed the Swedish King, established a provisional government, and proclaimed Norway as an independent and sovereign nation.

 Following the union breakout, the two nations mobilised military units at vital strategic points along the border.
 War was imminent but delayed when Sweden reluctantly granted Norway to hold a referendum on August 13, 1905.
 The result was decisive, with 368 208 Norwegians in favour of leaving, while 184 opposed.
 In other words, practically unanimous vote in favour of dissolving the union.